In 2022, 9,7% of adolescents aged 14 and 15 indicated that they had asthma. This prevalence has remained stable since 2018.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).

-Asthma is a chronic disease characterised by narrowing of the airways – the bronchi become so constricted that air can hardly circulate – and recurring attacks.
+Asthma is a chronic disease characterised by narrowing of the airways and recurring attacks.
+The bronchi become so constricted that air can hardly circulate.
 People with asthma are often restricted in their activities throughout life.

-Asthma is one of the most frequent chronic diseases among children and young people as well as among adults.
+Asthma is one of the most frequent chronic diseases among children and adolescents as well as among adults.
 Although the exact causes are not fully understood, the development of asthma is mainly ascribed to allergens, harmful substances or particles.

 This indicator shows the share of 14- and 15-year-olds who reported that they had been diagnosed with asthma by a doctor.
 It is based on the Swiss survey of pupils 'Health Behaviour in School-Aged Children (HBSC)'.